yuansliu/Bicolor/README.md

 ---
 **Declaration**<br />
 Some parts of the codes are changed from LoRDEC and GATB library.
-If any conflicts, please contact the authors.

 ## Status
 Submitted to *InCob 2017*.